Fachtagung / 04. Mai 2022 - 05. Mai 2022

 Due to the spread of Covid 19 and the resulting worldwide restrictions we have decided to postpone the 4th International Conference on Energy Efficiency in Historic Buildings EEHB2020 in Benediktbeuern until next year.
 As the overall worldwide conditions will remain uncertain this year, we would like to make it possible for the conference to take place at a later date.
 Then again hopefully as a social event and an open forum for professional exchange.

-After three successful conferences organised by Casas Históricas y Singulares and Ars Civilis in Madrid (2014), the Belgian Building Research Institute in Brussels (2016) and the Swedish Energy Agency, Uppsala University and the Swedish National Heritage Board in Visby (2018) we are proud to announce the 4th International Conference on Energy Efficiency in Historic Buildings which will be held October 6th to 7th, 2021 in Benediktbeuern, Germany.
+After three successful conferences organised by Casas Históricas y Singulares and Ars Civilis in Madrid (2014), the Belgian Building Research Institute in Brussels (2016) and the Swedish Energy Agency, Uppsala University and the Swedish National Heritage Board in Visby (2018) we are proud to announce the 4th International Conference on Energy Efficiency in Historic Buildings which will be held on 4th & 5th May 2022 in Benediktbeuern, Germany.

 Achieving the ambitious governmental and societal goals in CO2 reduction needed to mitigate global climate change requires the contribution of all sectors including buildings and the construction industry.
 Historic and traditional buildings compose a considerable part of the worldwide building stock.
 Solutions are needed that respect the historic fabric of these buildings and yet contribute to energy efficiency improvements and CO2 reduction.